Certificate III in Automotive Body Repair Technology

 Course Overview

-You'll tackle auto repairs after accidents, rebuild cars and trucks, and fit factory-built components.
+Students will tackle auto repairs after accidents, rebuild cars and trucks, fit factory-built components, and learn about electronics to understand the technology in new cars.

 - Vehicle Body Restoration Technician